m1omer/cse15l-lab-reports/Lab-Report-5.md

-# Lab Report 3
+# Lab Report 5 (Favorite Tasks)

+My favorite Lab report was researching the different commands in lab report 3 and deepening my understanding of those commands by exploring different applications.
+This lab played an integral role in helping develop my command line skills and served as the foundation of command line knowledge for the next few lab reports.

+# Recreating the tasks

 __Researching the grep command__

 __Context 1__

+(Ignore Case)
-Using '-i' which is ignore case, in conjunction with grep tells the command to ignore the case sensitivity of the pattern.
+Using '-i', in conjunction with grep tells the command to ignore the case sensitivity of the pattern.
 This is useful in situations when you are unawarre of the case sensitivity.

 Example 1: